 And sometimes they are even deemed to be almost a taboo subject because they don’t exist.

 So, and for the record:

-That said, I do use them and have no problem issuing them on behalf of my clients.
+I have no problem issuing them on behalf of my clients.
 Why and when?

-Consider the case of a real consultant surgeon who’s patient is quite happy to pay, for example, £852 for a surgical episode.
+Consider the case of a real consultant surgeon whose patient is quite happy to pay, for example, £852 for a surgical episode.

 Thus the consultant may now as part of his recognition protocol only charge £639

 Most consultants actually perform the same procedure throughout the month.

 Empirical evidence using MHM clients confirms they all perform, in their own specialism obviously, the same code(s) on average 5 times a month.